indrora/ponzu/readme.md

 # License

 The text of the Ponzu spec is given CC-BY-SA 4.0
+The ponzu library in Go is MIT.
-The reference implementation is given MIT-0
+The reference archiver implementation is given MIT-0.

+for more information, see [LICENSE.md](LICENSE.md)